-Note that if you want to apply for a scholarship other deadlines apply.
+Note that if you want to apply for a scholarship from the UvA other deadlines (may) apply.

 All students go through an admissions procedure in which gaps in the students' knowledge and skills are identified.
 If necessary, students must be willing to study extracurricular course material, depending on their background, before starting the track.

 Within 48 hours after submitting your enrolment application in Studielink, you will receive an email with your UvAnetID and an email with instructions for the next step of the application process.
-You need your UvAnetID to continue with your application.
 Follow the instructions in the email to activate your UvAnetID as you will need it to complete your UvA application.

 Only after activating your UvAnetID, you can submit your UvA online application via DataNose.

 Please make sure to upload the required documents in PDF format.
-Applicants who (will) hold more than one academic degree must merge copies of both (or more) academic transcripts into one PDF.
+Applicants who (will) hold more than one academic degree must merge copies of all academic transcripts into one PDF.

 In DataNose we expect you to upload the following documents:

-If you have any questions about these documents as an international degree student, please contact the International Team.
+If you have any questions about the required documents as an international degree student, please contact the International Team.